sujato/harbingers/README.md

 View `.md` file in any markdown viewer or plain text editor.

 The following is for anyone who wants it in a different form.
+It’s all pretty messy.

 ## make pdf